WilliamKarolDiCioccio/mosaic/CONVENTIONS.md

 - If an entire file or subsystem needs explanation, place a Doxygen `\file` or `\brief` comment block at the top.
 - Document major modules in standalone `.md` files under the `docs/` directory for higher-level guides.

+### Error Handling

+We avoid using exceptions for flow control.
+Exceptions are only used in scenarios where crashing is acceptable or necessary (e.g., irrecoverable logic errors).
+In most cases, we prefer to use the `Result` class from the `pieces` template library to model recoverable errors.
+This encourages explicit handling and improves clarity when dealing with failure cases.
+If a function doesn't produce additional data on failure, a simple `bool` or `return code` may be used instead for simplicity.
+However, if the failure involves meaningful data (e.g., an error message or diagnostic payload), even when already logged, a `Result` must still be returned so that the information can bubble up to a caller that may know how to respond appropriately.

 ---

 By following these conventions, we promote a unified and professional development experience.
 These guidelines aim to simplify onboarding, facilitate collaboration, and ensure long-term maintainability.